 Following three teams as they prepare for and compete across a grueling Indian Relay season, INDIAN RELAY is a unique, present-day American Indian story full of beauty, hope, determination and excitement.

-Scheduled for 932 broadcasts across the USA.
+Selected for PBS' Independent Lens: 932 broadcasts across the USA!

 Montana air: October 31, 2013

 When I took my wife and infant son to Mongolia to make a film about the rare and beautiful snow leopard (called 'elvis' in Kazakh Mongolian) I had no idea it would be a true passage.
 A uniquely personal natural history experience, A CAT CALLED ELVIS is a gorgeous vision of a nearly impossible journey, unfolding and revealing the filmmaker and the world we share with snow leopards.

 A contract job for MontanaPBS, BEFORE THERE PARKS: YELLOWSTONE & GLACIER THROUGH NATIVE EYES weaves an indigenous understanding of responsibility and relationship with how that worldview came to be marginalized, and how now it is being re-valorized.